stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/USART/IrDA/Transmit/readme.txt

     - Use SEL push-button connected to pin PD.12
     - Use RIGHT push-button connected to pin PE.01
     - Use RIGHT push-button connected to pin PE.00
-    - Use an IrDA tranceiver connected to the USART3 Tx and Rx pins (U14 connector, JP11 jumper must be fitted).
+    - Use an IrDA transceiver connected to the USART3 Tx and Rx pins (U14 connector, JP11 jumper must be fitted).

   - STM3210C-EVAL Set-up
     - The JoyStick push buttons are connected to the IO Expander on I2C.
-    - Use an IrDA tranceiver connected to the USART2 Tx and Rx pins (U12 connector, JP16 should be in position 1<-->2).
+    - Use an IrDA transceiver connected to the USART2 Tx and Rx pins (U12 connector, JP16 should be in position 1<-->2).

   - STM3210E-EVAL Set-up